-The beautiful plumage and it’s colorful shades of pink and red comes from the pigmentation contained in the organisms that they eat.
+The beautiful plumage and its colorful shades of pink and red come from the pigmentation contained in the organisms that they eat.

-They are not usually considered migrant birds although they can move up t0 hundreds of miles in search of food.
-Some other spices of Flamingo use to migrate to other regions during reproduction seasons, like the one in Yucatan, such as the Flamingos of the Galapagos.
+They are not usually considered migrant birds although they can move up to hundreds of miles in search of food.

 However, we can see flamingos all around the region all through the year.
 The breeding time is normally around the middle of March when the reproduction process begins.

-They chose spots of white sands banks, close to shallow bodies of waters has their breeding place, normally in places such us Petén Hú, Punta Meco and less in Las Coloradas, El Cuyo y Yalmacal, on the east coast.
+They chose spots of white sands banks, close to shallow bodies of water as their breeding place, normally in places such as Petén Hú, Punta Meco, and less in Las Coloradas, El Cuyo y Yalmacal, on the east coast.

-Courtship, mating, nest building, food hunting is all part of the natural cycle.
+Courtship, mating, nest building, and food hunting is all part of the natural cycle.